maxwellwoehrmann/tft_vod_scraper/README.md

 from the root folder
 run python main.py
-    this is currently set to just download and assign frames to players from the 10 most recent vods on the list importantly, it saves the frames (in temp/frames), which we can then run
+    this is currently set to just download and assign frames to players from the 10 most recent vods on the list importantly, it saves the frames (in temp/frames), which we can then run detection on

+    you can easily edit it to run on only 1 game if preferred

 run detect_and_label_augments.py
     this creates an output folder with labeled detections for all frames im temp/frames. saves the output into augment_results